midonet/midonet/docs/design-overview.md

 packets into the virtual network on behalf of a device that emits a packet (e.g. a router making an ARP request).

+These changes in the dynamic state of a device present an important divergence with respect to their physical counterparts.
+An example can be found in the bridge's mac-learning table.
+If a given bridge learns a mac-port association, the state change will not be effective until the new state has propagated to the distributed storage.
+A virtual bridge may simulate a frame with src mac = M1 from port A and trigger an update on the mac-learning table adding the M1-A mac-port association.
+If a frame addressed to M1 ingresses the node immediately afterwards, it will be racing with the state change confirmation from the state storage.
+If the simulation happens first, the bridge will trigger a flood because the recently learned mac-port association is not yet effective.
+Then it will see the mac-learning table update and send all other subsequent frames addressed to M1 correctly to port A.

 ### Port Service Manager

 When the Datapath Controller successfully associates a virtual port with a